What are Tooth-Colored Composite Fillings?

-At Advanced Dentistry of Centre County, our trusted general dentists are proud to offer composite fillings to treat chipped teeth and tooth decay (cavities).
+At Advanced Dentistry of Centre County, our trusted general dentists in State College, PA, are proud to offer composite fillings to treat chipped teeth and tooth decay (cavities).
 Dental cavities are a common problem that develops when bacteria erode tooth enamel.
 In the past, cavities were treated with a material called amalgam, which is a mixture of metals, such as mercury or silver.
 We now know that amalgam fillings do not fuse fully with the teeth, and the mercury can be hazardous to your overall health.
 Composite resin is a tooth-colored filling material that offers long-term durability, biting strength, and blends naturally with surrounding tooth structure for a seamless result.
-If you or a loved one has mild to moderate tooth decay or damage, schedule a visit at our State College, PA state-of-the-art practice and see if composite fillings are right for your smile.
+If you or a loved one has mild to moderate tooth decay or damage, schedule a visit at our State College, PA, state-of-the-art practice, and see if composite fillings are right for your smile.

-Composite resin tooth-colored fillings are used to fill in minor to moderate cavities and chipped areas on a tooth to restore health, appearance, and proper function.
+Composite resin tooth-colored fillings fill in minor to moderate cavities and chipped areas on a tooth to restore health, appearance, and proper function.
 Safe for patients of all ages, composite fillings are also useful in treating other issues that may impact dental health, including cracks or excessive wear on the enamel from bruxism (teeth grinding).
 Since the composite material is shaded to blend with your own enamel, fillings may be placed on the back and front teeth for a seamless finish.
 These fillings often allow for a more conservative approach to care and require less removal of tooth structure to place.
-If you have metal fillings, talk to our dentists about having them taken out and replaced with this tooth-colored alternative.
+If you have metal fillings, talk to our State College, PA dentists about having them taken out and replaced with this tooth-colored alternative.

 Does Insurance Cover Composite Fillings?

-Tooth-colored fillings are a common treatment for dental cavities and tooth damage and are typically covered in part by insurance.
+Tooth-colored fillings are a standard treatment for dental cavities and tooth damage and are typically covered in part by insurance.
 A member of our team will contact your dental insurance company to understand your coverage before calculating any estimated out-of-pocket costs.
 At Advanced Dentistry, we proudly offer a wide selection of payment options, including a Healthy Smiles Program and low-cost financing plans, to help patients get the treatment they need without financial worry.

 Simple Solutions for Your Smile